Eeveeboo/eevee-discord/README.md

 # Eevee Discord Client
 ### This library gives easy access to the raw discord gateway payloads and I recommend using it only to fill in for missing features
-Documentation is currently a WIP.
+---
 ## Installation
 ```bash
 npm i eevee-discord
 ```
+---
+## Documentation

+Documentation is currently a WIP.

+You can see the current documentation on my [github pages](https://eeveeboo.github.io/eevee-discord/)

+---

 ## Basic Usage
 ```ts